jonelo/jacksum-for-linux/README.md

 ## Get started

-### Download the latest install script
+### Download the latest installation script

 Go to https://github.com/jonelo/jacksum-fbi-linux/releases and download the .tar.bz2 file.

-### Extract the install script
+### Extract the installation script

 ```
 $ bunzip2 < jacksum*.tar.bz2 | tar xfv - ; cd jacksum-file-browser-integration/
 ```

-### Start the install script
+### Start the installation script

-The script is an interactive text user interface and allows to install Jacksum and HashGarten at your file manager.
-It also allows to uninstall it again savely.
+The installation script is an interactive text user interface that allows you to install Jacksum and HashGarten in your file manager.
+It also allows uninstalling it again safely and completely.
 You can run the script as often as you want.
 If a file manager is not detected on your system, it is marked as DISABLED.

 ```
 $ ./jacksum-file-browser-integration.sh